autoppia/autoppia_web_agents_subnet/docs/validator.md

 - **LLM**: OpenAI API or Local LLM
 - **Demo-Webs**: CPU only (Docker required)

+If you have deployed something in another machine configure .env with the correct urls.

 ## 1. Initial Setup

 1. Clone and setup the repository: